lhami/sensometrics-r-tutorial-2024/docs/03-ggplot2-basics.md

 ## Some further reading

-This has been a lightning tour of `ggplot2` as preparatory material for our core material on text analysis; it barely scratches the surface.
-If you're interested in learning more, I recommend taking a look at the following sources:
+This has been a lightning tour of `ggplot2` as preparatory material; it barely scratches the surface.
+We're going to dig into some further tools that you can use for common sensory visualizations, but we've learned all of these tricks from the following resources (as well as a lot of work on Stack Overflow/Exchange):

 1. Kieran Healy's "[Data Visualization: a Practical Introduction](https://socviz.co/index.html#preface)".
 2. The plotting section of [R for Data Science](https://r4ds.had.co.nz/data-visualisation.html).